VRConservation/geosp/chapters/11_field.md

 :name: kepler
 The kepler.gl map of the points using Geo Data Viewer and Visual Studio Code.
 ```
+## SDI
+The total trees sampled for the size stand is not sufficient, but with the figures in hand, the SDI estimate would be approximately 347.
+Sampling additional stands across the New Forest and comparing them to historical National Forest Inventory values will give a a better indication of the health of this stand over time.

-Here's your start from collection to visualization.
+There's your start from collection to visualization.
 Hopefully, this will inspire you to collect some needed data for your organization, agency, or dissertation!
 There are some additional resources below.

 ## Resources
 - **[Kobo Toolbox](https://www.kobotoolbox.org)**.
 Open source data collection platform that's easy to use and set up.
 It's really a form app that syncs to the cloud so you need to export the csv or geojson files and then load them into your geospatial analysis software of choice.